This Day In Music: July 12

 July 12, 1945 ~ Jazz percussionist, pianist, singer Bernard Lubat born in Uzeste, France ~ Worked with Jef Gilson, Les Double Six, the Paris Jazz All-Stars, Hubert Rostaing, Roger Guerin, the Swingle Singers, Dexter Gordon, Stan Getz, Eddy Louiss, Dalida, Charles Aznavour, Yves Montand, Sacha Distel, Manu Dibango, Bud Powell, Archie Shepp, Kenny Clarke, Cecil Taylor, Stéphane Grappelli, Paco Sery, Eddy Louiss, Claude Nougaro, Daniel Humair, Mino Cinélu, Jacques Higelin, Han Bennink, Dizzy Gillespie, and Sonny Stitt

 July 12, 1945 ~ Guitarist, singer Butch Hancock born in Lubbock, Texas, USA ~ Member of country outfit the Flatlanders alongside Joe Ely and Jimmie Dale Gilmore, known for their pivotal More A Legend Than A Band album.
 The album would initially be released in 1972 on cassette and 8-track to only local success.
 The set would however over time become to become critically acclaimed and eventually be re-released in 1990.
-Hancock has also released solo albums and collaborated with Marce LaCouture, Terry Allen, Robert Earl Keen, Richard Buckner, Bob Neuwirth, Delbert McClinton, and others.
+Hancock has also released solo albums and collaborated with Marce LaCouture, Terry Allen, Robert Earl Keen, Richard Buckner, Bob Neuwirth, and Delbert McClinton.
 In-demand songwriter, songs written or co-written by Hancock have been recorded by Jerry Jeff Walker, Sir Douglas Quintet, Emmylou Harris, the Texas Tornados, Flaco Jiménez, Rosie Flores, Toni Price, Willie Nelson, and by Bill Kirchen

 July 12, 1945 ~ Pop, bubblegum pop singer Prudence McIntyre, full name Prudence Ann McIntyre, born ~ Formed the duo Patience & Prudence with her sister Patience McIntyre.
 Daughters of orchestra leader Mark McIntyre, they scored two hits in 1956, Gonna Get Along Without Ya Now and Tonight You Belong To Me.
 Both singles would reach top 10 Billboard Hot 100, both would reach top 20 UK.
 The siblings continued to record through 1964 but were unable to repeat their earlier surprise succes.
 Later the duo explained their succes was “just an accident” and the siblings, both in their early teens back when they hit the charts, never intended to become performers ~ McIntyre passed away in 2023

 July 12, 1943 ~ Christine Anne Perfect, commonly known as blues rock, rock, pop rock singer, keyboardist, songwriter Christine McVie born in Bouth, UK ~ Daughter of concert violinist Cyril Perfect.
 Member of blues outfit Chicken Shack through 1969, with whom she recorded two albums.
 Best known as member of Fleetwood Mac, initially working with the band as a session pianist on their second album Mr Wonderful.
-Would become an integral member of the band by the early 1970s.
-Wrote or co-wrote several of the band's best-known including Don't Stop, The Chain, You Make Loving Fun, Little Lies, and As Long As You Follow.
+Would become an integral member of the band by the early-1970s.
+Wrote or co-wrote several of the band's best known including Don't Stop, The Chain, You Make Loving Fun, Little Lies, and As Long As You Follow.
 Married to Fleetwood bassist John McVie from 1969 through 1976 ~ Perfect passed away in 2022

 July 12, 1939 ~ Reggae producer Lloyd Daley born in Kingston, Jamaica ~ Worked with Jackie Mittoo (The Dark Of The Sun), the Scorchers, Little Roy, the Abyssinians, the Ethiopians (Owe Me No Pay Me), Dennis Brown (Things In Life, Don't Do It), the Wailing Souls, Alton Ellis (Lord Deliver Us), John Holt, the Paragons, U-Roy (Sound Of The Wise, Scandal), and others ~ Daley passed away in 2018